-Name: Geoff Starr
+Geoff Starr

-Title: Independent Non-Executive (appointed 1 April 2021)
+Independent Non-Executive (appointed 1 April 2021) BA(HONS), GAICD

-Qualifications: BA(HONS), GAICD

-which was at Managing Director or CEO level, gained all around the world, but especially in Asia, Europe and Australia/New Zealand.
-These positions included high level corporate companies such as Unilever and Mars Group, where Geoff had a very distinguished career running their pet food business in both Asia and Europe with over 20 brands in their portfolio, including Royal Canin, Whiskas, Advance and
+Mr Starr brings over 35 years of executive experience to the company, 15 years of which was at Managing Director or CEO level, gained all around the world, but especially in Asia, Europe and Australia/New Zealand.
+These positions included high level corporate companies such as Unilever and Mars Group, where Geoff had a very distinguished career running their pet food business in both Asia and Europe with over 20 brands in their portfolio, including Royal Canin, Whiskas, Advance and Pedigree.

-Pedigree.

-Directorships held in Mr Starr is a director of CannPal Animal Therapeutics Limited (ASX:CP1), which was acquired by the Company on 18 March 2021 and subsequently delisted from the
+Mr Starr is a director of CannPal Animal Therapeutics Limited (ASX:CP1), which was acquired by the Company on 18 March 2021 and subsequently delisted from the ASX.